Ditectrev/Awesome-Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Study-Guide-Book-Course/README.md

      [Azure Subscriptions Documentation](https://docs.microsoft.com/en-us/azure/cost-management-billing/manage/create-subscription)

 3. **Management Groups**
-   - **What are they?**
 Management groups provide a level of scope above subscriptions.
 They help you organize subscriptions into containers and apply governance conditions to those containers.

    - **Practical Example:**
      A multinational company might organize their Azure resources like this: